How to Prepare and Move a Grandfather Clock

 Moving Tips

-Antique goods and furniture pretty much irreplaceable.
+Antique goods and furniture are irreplaceable.
 So, extra care has to be taken when packing and transporting them from one home to another.
-This article article will effectively guide you on how to handle and prepare a gradfather clock for a move..
+This article will effectively guide you on handling and preparing a grandfather clock for a move.

 Moving Antiques

-Moving a hot tub is a risky task and can even put your life in danger.
-It is highly recommended to hire professionals who have experience of dealing with hot tubs.
-But if you're still planning on doing it yourself, just follow the steps below.
+Moving a hot tub is risky and can even put your life in danger.
+Hiring professionals with experience dealing with hot tubs is highly recommended.
+But if you plan on doing it yourself, follow the steps below.

 Moving a Hot Tub

 Moving involves more than just hiring movers and signing a lease.
-In addition to getting your home packed up and moved, there are others tasks that need to be done such as change of mailing address, contacting utility companies and etc.
+In addition to getting your home packed up and moved, some others tasks need to be done such as change of mailing address, contacting utility companies, etc.

 What to Do Before Move In

-Moving is stressful, and having your movers and all of your personal belongings arrive late doesn't help.
-Here are some options you have if your movers are going behind schedule with your things and how to make the most of your waiting time.
+Moving is stressful, and having your movers and personal belongings arrive late doesn't help.
+Here are some options if your movers are going behind schedule with your things, and how to make the most of your waiting time.

 Delays During Moves